 The market interest rate risk is concentrated in two separate portfolios: ALM portfolio and Treasury portfolio managed by the ALM/Treasury Line.
 The above portfolios were divided considering re-pricing dates of items which they comprise.
-The ALM portfolio contains items of longer re-pricing terms than the Treasury portfolio.
+The ALM portfolio contains items with longer re-pricing terms than the Treasury portfolio and consists of two separate portfolios: ALM Commercial (including e.g. deposits and loans granted to and accepted from bank customers, long-term loans and securities portfolio) and ALM Equity (including e.g. the Bank's equity, securities investment portfolio).